napi-rs/napi-rs/README.md

 | ------ | ------- | ------ |
 | ✓      | ✓       | ✓      |

-A minimal library for building compiled Node add-ons in Rust.

-This library depends on N-API and requires Node 8.9 or later.
+This library depends on N-API and requires `Node@8.9` or later.

 We already have some packages written by `napi-rs`: [node-rs](https://github.com/napi-rs/node-rs)

-One nice feature is that this crate allows you to build add-ons purely with the Rust toolchain and without involving `node-gyp`.
+One nice feature is that this crate allows you to build add-ons purely with the `Rust` toolchain and without involving `node-gyp`.

 ## Taste